danja/cat-toy/README.md

 * Pom-pom & wooden skewer
 * Misc. hardware - I mounted mine on a plywood offcut with scraps of aluminium for the power input/switch and servo, a hose clamp for the battery and plastic PCB standoffs for the circuit board

+The electronic components are available from many sources at very low cost.

-I already had some Arduino Nanos and recently bought a [Geekcreit UNOR3 Basic Starter Kits No Battery Version for Arduino Carton Box Packaging](https://www.banggood.com/Geekcreit-UNOR3-Basic-Starter-Kits-No-Battery-Version-for-Arduino-Carton-Box-Packaging-p-1133595.html) (which contains a breadboard, Arduino Uno and a servo) and a [Geekcreit 37 In 1 Sensor Module Board Set Starter Kits SENSOR KIT For Arduino Plastic Bag Package](https://www.banggood.com/Geekcreit-37-In-1-Sensor-Module-Board-Set-Starter-Kits-SENSOR-KIT-For-Arduino-Plastic-Bag-Package-p-1137051.html) which includes an 'Avoidance Sensor'.
+I already had some Arduino Nanos and recently bought a [Geekcreit UNOR3 Basic Starter Kits No Battery Version for Arduino Carton Box Packaging](https://www.banggood.com/Geekcreit-UNOR3-Basic-Starter-Kits-No-Battery-Version-for-Arduino-Carton-Box-Packaging-p-1133595.html) (which as well as lots of other things contains a breadboard, Arduino Uno and a servo) and a [Geekcreit 37 In 1 Sensor Module Board Set Starter Kits SENSOR KIT For Arduino Plastic Bag Package](https://www.banggood.com/Geekcreit-37-In-1-Sensor-Module-Board-Set-Starter-Kits-SENSOR-KIT-For-Arduino-Plastic-Bag-Package-p-1137051.html) which includes an 'Avoidance Sensor'.
 These packs are very good value for money and lots of fun.

 ## Construction